ethersphere/bee-docs/docs/bee/installation/connectivity.md

 ##### Manual: Configure Your Router and Bee

-Inspecting the underlay addresses in the output of the addresses endpoint of our Debug API, we can see addresses only for _localhost_ `127.0.0.1` and our _private network IP_ `192.168.0.10`.
+Inspecting the underlay addresses in the output of the addresses endpoint of our API, we can see addresses only for _localhost_ `127.0.0.1` and our _private network IP_ `192.168.0.10`.
 Bee must be having trouble navigating our NAT.